binapani-edu/blog/blogs/journey-of-social-media/content.md

     </sup>
 </p>

-**MySpace** sparked a wave of digital self-expression by allowing extensive profile customization with personal information and photos, users integrated blogs, ability to share music, fostering unprecedented creativity and freedom.
+**MySpace** sparked a wave of digital self-expression by allowing extensive profile customization with personal information and photos, user-integrated blogs, ability to share music, fostering unprecedented creativity and freedom.
 MySpace also included messaging, comments, and groups, fostering a sense of community.[[10]](#10)

 Launched in August 2003 by **Tom Anderson** and **Chris DeWolfe**, MySpace quickly became the world's most popular social networking site in the mid-2000s.[[11]](#11)[[26]](#26)